1 person dead, 2 suspects in custody following shooting at Denver protests: Police - LI News Radio

 By ABC News

-(DENVER) — One person was killed and two suspects were in custody following a shooting at a protest in Denver Saturday, authorities said.
+(DENVER) — One man was killed and a male suspect is in custody following a shooting at a protest in Denver Saturday, authorities said.

 The shooting occurred in the courtyard near the Denver Art Museum, officials said.
 Police initially said one victim was transported to the hospital and their condition was unknown.
 Denver police later said they were investigating the incident as a homicide.